subham-71/Facial-Analysis-Webapp/README.md

 # facial-analysis-webapp

-The app is deployed at https://face-analysis-webapp.herokuapp.com/
+The app is deployed at <br/> https://face-analysis-webapp.herokuapp.com/   <br /> http://facial-analysis-webapp.azurewebsites.net/

 # How it works ?